Owners: Jeb Tyler and Jason Guck & William Faucett, Jr.

 - Be mindful of purchasing training product from 5LINX the high cost of their shipping or also a handling fee.

-- Compensation plan is designed to benefit the top people at 5LINX and not the bottom people.
+- The compensation plan is designed to benefit the top people at 5LINX and not the bottom people.

 - More focus is directed to signing people up than selling products.